BK01/ols-devkit/pav/instructions.md

 ## BC Physical Address Viewer (KML) — Deprecated

-The **KML Application - BC Physical Address Viewer has been deprecated**,is no longer maintained or supported, and will be retired on March 31, 2026.
+The **KML Application - BC Physical Address Viewer has been deprecated**, is no longer maintained or supported, and will be retired on March 31, 2026.

 ### Downloading the KML File